Smallqqqq/DeployQA/README.md

 # DeployQA
-Deploy QA is a Bot that can automatically answer software deployment questions over user manuals and Stack Overflow posts.
+DeployQA is a bot that can automatically answer software deployment questions over user manuals and Stack Overflow posts.

 ![system overview](figure/mainpage.png)